Interpreting Your Damaged Trust Results

 Work is draining.
 You stay under the radar, and away from stressful people.

-The assessment statements are sourced from the Trust2Connect Behavior Matrix™.
-The evaluation of results is driven by the laws of Human Nature, and the insights for moving forward are derived from the diagnostics in Nature’s Vital Spiral™, which was developed by Trust2Connect.
+The assessment statements are sourced from the Behavior Matrix™, and the evaluation of results is driven by the laws of Human Nature.
+The insights for moving forward are a result of the diagnostics in Nature’s Vital Spiral™.
 Your assessment and report will help you explore how trust is built and broken.

 The Damaged Trust assessment reports on four levels of trust: secure, comfortable, uncertain, and distressed.
 It also seeks input on four roles: self, team, team leader/coach, and senior leaders.